 Short readings, links, handouts and other documents can be made available to students online.

 Library E-Reserves allows you to distribute electronic resources such as scanned book chapters, scanned articles, and other media to your course participants.
-The process is completed on your behalf by the library, and students are able to view the materials through the Canvas site set up for your case.
+The process is completed on your behalf by the library, and students are able to view the materials through the Canvas course site.
 To get started with library e-reserves, select your library, and follow the submission instructions.
 Requests for this service must be submitted in advance (see the Libraries web site for guidelines).

 Canvas Modules allow you to organize content such as uploaded PDFs and Word docs, and links to web sites.
 You can also include content that you’ve created in Canvas, such as assignments or quizzes.
-A particular strength of Canvas modules is their flexibility.
-You can organize your modules by date, subject matter, unit, or whatever principle you choose.
+You can organize your modules by date, subject matter, unit, or any other principle you choose.
 Click on ‘Modules’ on the left-hand course navigation bar, and then click the ‘+Module’.
 More documentation on modules is available from the Center for Teaching Excellence.

 Give A Lecture